-Recently we aquired a litter of toy poodle puppies who were between 5 and 6 weeks old.
-The adoption coordinator brought them to the adoption event as soon after they were vaccinated.
-Of course they attracted a lot of attention.
-Most people wanted to adopt them on the spot and take them home right away.
-The coordinator, Pam, explained that she could start a waiting list but the puppies were not ready for adoption.
+When I arrived I discovered that the group had recently acquired a litter of toy poodle puppies between 5 and 6 weeks old.
+Of course they attracted a lot of attention with tinynoses just looking for a warm neck and a snuggle.
+As you can imagine, people were lined up wanting to claim their favorite puppy.
+The coordinator, Pamela, explained that she could start a waiting list but the puppies were not ready for adoption.
 The standing rule for adopting puppies is 8 weeks or more.

 So, I asked myself, “Why 8 weeks?
 Where did that number come from?”
 I began to do my research and this is what I found.